 Figure 1.15: Rendered markdown cell and code cell

-After you execute this cell, the pandas library will be loaded into your computing environment.
-It's common to import libraries with "as" to create a short alias for the library.
+After you execute this cell, the pandas module will be loaded into your computing environment.
+It's common to import modules with "as" to create a short alias such as pd.
 Now, we are going to use pandas to load the data file.
 It's in Microsoft Excel format, so we can use pd.read_excel.

 Note

-For more information on all the possible options for pd.read_excel, refer to the following documentation: https://pandas.pydata.org/pandas-docs/stable/generated/pandas.read_excel.html.
+For more information on all the possible options for pd.read_excel, refer to the following documentation: https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_excel.html.

 Import the dataset, which is in the Excel format, as a DataFrame using the pd.read_excel() method, as shown in the following snippet: